HackathonHackers/code-of-conduct/README.md

 Contributions are welcome on how to improve this code of conduct!
 Send us a pull request with your suggestions.

 > Doesn't this impact the right to free speech?
-Why are you stomping on my rights?

 [Nope.](https://imgs.xkcd.com/comics/free_speech.png)